Durham, North Carolina: Media

 The major daily newspaper in Durham is The Herald-Sun, which began publication in 1893.
 The Durham-based Independent Weekly, noted for its progressive/liberal perspective, provides political and entertainment news for the greater Research Triangle; it began publication in 1983.
+The Triangle Tribune, a weekly newspaper focused on the African-American community, began publication in 1998.
 Duke's independent student newspaper, The Chronicle, also provides local coverage.

-Durham is part of the Raleigh-Durham-Fayetteville designated market area, the 24th largest broadcast television market in the United States.
-ABC owned and operated WTVD is licensed to and based in Durham, while the studios for statewide public television service UNC-TV are based in Research Triangle Park.
+Durham is part of the Raleigh–Durham–Fayetteville designated market area, the 24th-largest broadcast television market in the United States.
+ABC-owned and -operated WTVD is licensed to and based in Durham, while the studios for statewide public television service UNC-TV are based in Research Triangle Park.
 All major U.S. television networks have affiliates serving the region.

-The city is part of the Raleigh-Durham Arbitron radio market, ranked No. 37 nationally.
-National Public Radio affiliate WUNC, based in Chapel Hill, has significant operations in Durham.
+The city is part of the Raleigh–Durham Arbitron radio market, ranked No. 37 nationally.
+National Public Radio affiliate WUNC, based in Chapel Hill, has had significant broadcast operations at the American Tobacco Historic District since October 2005.